mongodb/specifications/source/unified-test-format/unified-test-format.rst

     The structure of this document is as follows:

     - ``keyVaultClient``: Required string.
-Client entity from which this encryptedClient will be created.
+Client entity from which this clientEncryption will be created.
 The YAML file SHOULD use an `alias node`_ for a client entity's ``id`` field (e.g.
       ``keyVaultClient: *client0``).

     - ``keyVaultNamespace``: Required string.
-The database and collection to use as the key vault collection for this encryptedClient.
+The database and collection to use as the key vault collection for this clientEncryption.
 The namespace takes the form ``database.collection`` (e.g.
       ``keyVaultNamespace: keyvault.datakeys``).